 What is Psychology?

-Studying Psychology at the University of Buckingham you will investigate questions such as:
+Studying for your undergraduate degree in psychology at The University of Buckingham, you will investigate questions such as:

 - How do we think and learn?

 - Why and how do people form relationships?